jsturma/keycloak-misc/podman/README.md

 - Creates server certificates with full chain
 - Generates PKCS12 keystores
 - Verifies certificate extensions
+- **Sets permissions (644) for container compatibility** - files are readable by keycloak user (UID 1000)
 - Cleans up intermediate files

+**Important for Container Use:**
+- The script automatically sets permissions to 644 (readable by all) when creating certificates
+- This ensures the keycloak user (UID 1000) inside the container can read the certificate files
+- If you have existing certificates with incorrect permissions, use `--fix-permissions` to update them
+- For security: these permissions are acceptable since the certificate directory is only mounted into the container

 #### Manual Certificate Creation with CFSSL